 If you are not a United States citizen, the criminal penalties are the least of your worries.
 ICE has become much stricter under President Trump, and anyone who gets a cannabis charge is subject to removal proceedings.
 We have seen people receive deferred adjudication, then picked up when they report to their probation officer.

 Common Defenses for Possession of Cannabis Charges in McLennan County

 An arrest for a marijuana possession does not mean you are guilty.
 There are many defenses that your attorney may explore to help have your case dismissed or reduced to a lesser offense, including:

 - Lack of intent

 - And other constitutional violations

-An experienced criminal defense attorney is necessary to fight these charges and help a person avoid the harsh penalties associated with these charges.
+An experienced Waco drug crime lawyer is necessary to fight these charges and help a person avoid the harsh penalties associated with these charges.
 Walter Reaves has the experience and knowledge needed to help you.
 He is board certified in both Criminal Law and Criminal Appellate Law, which is a distinction held by very few criminal defense attorneys.

 If you need an aggressive criminal defense attorney in Waco or McLennan County to fight your marijuana arrest charges, call Walter Reaves at 254-296-0020, or fill out the contact form on our website now.